c-frame/aframewiki/en/pages/solidjs.md

 "dev": "concurrently vite \"node server.cjs\"",
 ```

-The start will be used by Glitch hosting service to start the easyrtc server.
+The `start` command will be used by Glitch hosting service to start the easyrtc server.
-For the dev command, we use the cross-platform concurrently package to run both the vite dev server and the easyrtc server.
+For the `dev` command, we use the cross-platform concurrently package to run both the vite dev server and the easyrtc server.

 For development, run